 How to Water Your Plants

-While it's impossible to really cover this topic in a short article, there are nonetheless a few steps you can take to help make watering easier and more effective:
+While it's impossible to really cover this topic in a short article, there are nonetheless a few steps you can take to help make watering easier and more effective.

-Leave room for water in the pot!
+Leave room for water in the pot.
 When you're repotting your plants, don't fill the pot up the rim with potting soil.
 This makes it much harder to water as you'll have to dribble water over the soil and wait until it seeps in.
 Leave enough room that you can pour in some water and let it soak in on its own.

 Learn to water from the bottom.
 Bottom watering is a very effective method for many plants whose leaves don't like to get wet.

 Use a long-necked watering can.
 This will allow you to apply water precisely at the soil level, without wetting the leaves.
 Fungal disorders are encouraged by wet foliage.

-- Shallow and insufficient watering encourages weak root systems and makes the plant more vulnerable to collapse.
+Provide drinks, not sips.
+Shallow and insufficient watering encourages weak root systems and makes the plant more vulnerable to collapse.
 When you water, make sure you do it thoroughly, so water runs through the container.
 This also helps flush out fertilizer salts, which can be dangerous if they accumulate.

 Water in the morning.
 Watering at night encourages dampness, which is a prerequisite for fungal attack.
 Instead, water during the day, when the evaporation and transpiration rates are at their best.

-- Lastly, pay attention to water quality.
+Pay attention to water quality.
 Some plants cannot tolerate chlorinated tap water, while other plants have a difficult time with soft water.
 Use the cleanest water possible, such as rainwater, water that has been left out for a few days to dechlorinate, or reverse osmosis water.